 - flatter frequency response overall

 The bass response won’t be as good as with higher-priced models.
-They will be designed and manufactured using lesser-quality components and materials.
+Their design will use lesser-quality (but still good quality) components and materials.
 And the sound won’t be as detailed and refined as more expensive models.